Bitfarms (NASDAQ:BITF) Shares Gap Down to $2.89

-Shares of Bitfarms Ltd. (NASDAQ:BITF – Get Free Report) gapped down before the market opened on Friday .
+Bitfarms Ltd. (NASDAQ:BITF – Get Free Report)’s stock price gapped down before the market opened on Friday .
 The stock had previously closed at $2.89, but opened at $2.78.
 Bitfarms shares last traded at $2.82, with a volume of 5,828,217 shares.

-A number of research analysts recently weighed in on the company.
-B. Riley assumed coverage on Bitfarms in a report on Thursday.
-They set a “buy” rating and a $4.00 price objective on the stock.
-HC Wainwright upped their target price on Bitfarms from $3.00 to $4.00 and gave the company a “buy” rating in a report on Wednesday, November 29th.
-Finally, Cantor Fitzgerald reissued an “overweight” rating and issued a $2.00 target price on shares of Bitfarms in a report on Wednesday, November 29th.
-Five investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Bitfarms currently has a consensus rating of “Buy” and an average price target of $3.75.
+BITF has been the topic of a number of research reports.
+B. Riley initiated coverage on shares of Bitfarms in a report on Thursday.
+They set a “buy” rating and a $4.00 target price on the stock.
+Cantor Fitzgerald reissued an “overweight” rating and set a $2.00 target price on shares of Bitfarms in a report on Wednesday, November 29th.
+Finally, HC Wainwright increased their target price on shares of Bitfarms from $3.00 to $4.00 and gave the stock a “buy” rating in a report on Wednesday, November 29th.
+Five research analysts have rated the stock with a buy rating, Based on data from MarketBeat, Bitfarms currently has an average rating of “Buy” and an average price target of $3.75.

-Bitfarms (NASDAQ:BITF – Get Free Report) last issued its quarterly earnings results on Monday, November 6th.
-The company reported ($0.07) EPS for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.04).
-The firm had revenue of $34.60 million for the quarter, compared to analysts’ expectations of $37.15 million.
-Bitfarms had a negative return on equity of 19.17% and a negative net margin of 49.48%.
-As a group, analysts expect that Bitfarms Ltd. will post -0.21 EPS for the current fiscal year.
+Bitfarms (NASDAQ:BITF – Get Free Report) last released its quarterly earnings results on Monday, November 6th.
+The company reported ($0.07) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.04).
+The business had revenue of $34.60 million for the quarter, compared to the consensus estimate of $37.15 million.
+Bitfarms had a negative net margin of 49.48% and a negative return on equity of 19.17%.
+On average, equities analysts forecast that Bitfarms Ltd. will post -0.21 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Bitfarms

-A number of institutional investors have recently bought and sold shares of BITF.
-Invesco Ltd. grew its holdings in Bitfarms by 56.1% in the first quarter.
-Invesco Ltd. now owns 13,039,797 shares of the company’s stock valued at $48,900,000 after purchasing an additional 4,687,086 shares during the period.
-State Street Corp grew its stake in Bitfarms by 240.8% during the second quarter.
-State Street Corp now owns 4,228,087 shares of the company’s stock worth $6,215,000 after buying an additional 2,987,589 shares during the period.
-Toroso Investments LLC grew its stake in Bitfarms by 10,645.8% during the first quarter.
-Toroso Investments LLC now owns 1,988,722 shares of the company’s stock worth $1,929,000 after buying an additional 1,970,215 shares during the period.
-Renaissance Technologies LLC purchased a new stake in Bitfarms during the second quarter worth approximately $2,307,000.
-Finally, Quadrature Capital Ltd grew its stake in Bitfarms by 745.2% during the third quarter.
-Quadrature Capital Ltd now owns 1,023,847 shares of the company’s stock worth $1,090,000 after buying an additional 902,708 shares during the period.
-15.31% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in BITF.
+Invesco Ltd. raised its holdings in Bitfarms by 56.1% during the first quarter.
+Invesco Ltd. now owns 13,039,797 shares of the company’s stock worth $48,900,000 after purchasing an additional 4,687,086 shares in the last quarter.
+State Street Corp raised its holdings in Bitfarms by 240.8% during the second quarter.
+State Street Corp now owns 4,228,087 shares of the company’s stock worth $6,215,000 after purchasing an additional 2,987,589 shares in the last quarter.
+Toroso Investments LLC raised its holdings in Bitfarms by 10,645.8% during the first quarter.
+Toroso Investments LLC now owns 1,988,722 shares of the company’s stock worth $1,929,000 after purchasing an additional 1,970,215 shares in the last quarter.
+Renaissance Technologies LLC bought a new stake in Bitfarms during the second quarter worth approximately $2,307,000.
+Finally, Quadrature Capital Ltd raised its holdings in Bitfarms by 745.2% during the third quarter.
+Quadrature Capital Ltd now owns 1,023,847 shares of the company’s stock worth $1,090,000 after purchasing an additional 902,708 shares in the last quarter.
+Institutional investors own 15.31% of the company’s stock.

 Bitfarms Company Profile